camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 We will explain how to scale up a Zeebe cluster via an example of scaling from cluster size 3 to cluster size 6.
 In this example, we assume the cluster was deployed with clusterSize 3 and partitionCount 6.

-#### 1. Start new brokers
+### 1. Start new brokers

-If you have deployed Zeebe using [helm](self-managed/platform-deployment/helm-kubernetes/deploy.md), you can start new brokers by `kubectl scale` command.
-Otherwise, please refer to the corresponding installation methods on how to start a new broker.
+If you have deployed Zeebe using [Helm](self-managed/platform-deployment/helm-kubernetes/deploy.md), you can start new brokers by using the `kubectl scale` command.
+Otherwise, refer to the corresponding installation methods on how to start a new broker.

 ```
 kubectl scale statefuleset zeebe-scaling-demo --replicas=6
 ```

 You can see new pods being created when running `kubectl get pods`.
-The new brokers will be assigned ids `3`, `4` and `5` respectively.
+The new brokers will be assigned ids `3`, `4`, and `5` respectively.

 ```
 zeebe-scaling-demo-zeebe-0                                        1/1     Running    0          3m24s